Soracom LTE-M Button Setup Guide

 • In some cases, when a button with an Inactive SIM attempts to connect to a network and is blocked, it may temporarily stop trying to connect to the same network again.
 This may result in a short period where the button cannot connect to a network even after the SIM has been reactivated.
 If this occurs, follow the reset button instructions below to tell your button to perform a full network scan.

 Underneath the rear cover inside the main unit, there is a small reset button.
 Clicking this button will tell the LTE-M Button to perform a new network scan.
-This may be helpful if the device has moved from one location to another and is having trouble reconnecting to the previously used cellular network, such as when moving into an area where the previous network does not have coverage, or moving from one country to another.
+This may be helpful if the button has moved from one location to another and is having trouble reconnecting to the previously used cellular network, such as when moving into an area where the previous network does not have coverage, or moving from one country to another.

 To click the reset button, insert a thin, stury object such as a paperclip or a SIM ejector tool into the reset button and gently press until you feel a click, then release.
 The LED on the button will begin to blink orange, indicating that the button is now searching for available networks.